 - 1 cup Vodka (unflavored, your favorite brand name)

-- Measure the beans for the height of your jar making sure they run the length of the jar, but not too tall that they will stick too far out of the vodka
+- Measure the beans for the height of your jar making sure they run the length of the jar, but not too tall that they will stick too far out of the vodka.

-- Pour over the vodka, covering the beans
+- Pour the vodka, covering the beans

 - Leave for AT LEAST 30 days.
 The longer the better.
 Every day for the first week, give the jar a shake.
 After that, you can leave it to infuse.

 - The vanilla will be ready to use in 30 days.
 Feel free to add more vanilla beans over time to keep the strength of the extract up.
 Take some of the spent beans, and place them in some brown or white sugar to flavor the sugar.